SethBarberee/sethbarberee.github.io/_keyboards/ergotravel.md

 ---
 layout: page
 title: "Ergotravel"
-keyswitch: "Kailh Pro Purples"
+keyswitch: "Kailh Pale Blues/Gateron Greens"
 price: "$90"
 pics: N/A
 ---

-hai
+## How did I get it? ##
+To be written